 Only a few people have ever been named Pearkins.
 Current usage in North America began in the mid-1940s with a single change of Surname in Vancouver (Canada) from Perkins, as an intentional misspelling.
-There are currently three surviving members of the resultant family, all with the surname of Pearkins.
+There is only one remaining member of the resultant family, still with the surname of Pearkins.

 The name Pearkins did appear occasionally in print in North America about two centuries ago, before Dictionaries were widely available and Spelling was standardized.
 As well as a few official records identifying people with the Pearkins surname, at least one gravestone still exists from that time with the name Pearkins engraved upon it.